 It’s getting to be the time where the novelty of living in the residences halls is wearing off for freshmen and the excitement of possibilities for next year is growing.
-Whether it’s a fraternity or sorority, apartment or house, almost everyone has begun to plan their future living arrangements.
+Whether it’s a fraternity or sorority, studio apartment or house, almost everyone has begun to plan their future living arrangements.

 For those not going Greek and who hope to lease next year, it is almost the season for pre-leasing.
 Pre-leasing is when a person puts a deposit down on a house or apartment but doesn’t plan on living in it for at least four months.

 Tom Orlando, a real estate agent for Four Star Realty and Property Management, Inc. in Boulder, warns that pre-leasing may not be necessary if you do not have a specific house in mind.
 He also recommends getting undisclosed debt monitoring to avoid last-minute issues.

 “If you are looking for a very specific property then it is good to pre-lease, but other than that you are typically paying a premium,” Orlando said.
 A premium is a fee that you have to pay with the regular payments, and unlike a deposit you do not get it back.